Okka von der Damerau

 – World management –

-Whether in roles by Richard Wagner and Giuseppe Verdi or with songs of Gustav Mahler and Arnold Schönberg: With her voluminous, nuance-rich mezzo-soprano and her clear, natural diction, the Hamburg born singer senses in every figure an authentic tone that builds a connection to her audience.
+Okka von der Damerau has established herself as one of the leading mezzo-sopranos of her generation.
+Whether in roles by Richard Wagner, Giuseppe Verdi or in the songs of Gustav Mahler or Arnold Schönberg: with her powerful, nuanced mezzo-soprano and her clear, natural diction, the Hamburg-born singer senses the authentic tone in every character, which connects her with her audience.

-In Munich she was celebrated for her Waltraute (Götterdämmerung), Erda (Rheingold, Siegfried) and Charlotte (Die Soldaten / Alois Zimmermann) under the baton of Kirill Petrenko, but also as Brangäne (Tristan and Isolde) under the baton of Simone Young.
+Okka von der Damerau was an ensemble member of the Bavarian State Opera for many years, where she was celebrated as Waltraute (Götterdämmerung), Erda (Rheingold, Siegfried) and Charlotte (Die Soldaten / Alois Zimmermann) under Kirill Petrenko, but also as Azucena (Il Trovatore).

-Okka von der Damerau won the Special Prize of the Jury at the 2006 International Vocal Competition for Wagnerian Voices in Venice.
+At the International Singing Competition for Wagnerian Voices in Venice, Okka von der Damerau was awarded the Special Jury Prize in 2006.
 In 2013 she received the Festival Prize of the Munich Opera Festival.